oemof/oemof-solph/doc/installation_and_setup.rst

   oemof_example simple_least_costs

 If you want to run solph examples you need to have the CBC solver installed, see the ":ref:`solver_label`" section.
-To get more information about the solph examples see the ":ref:`solph_examples_label` section.
+To get more information about the solph examples see the ":ref:`solph_examples_label`" section.